custom-components/pyscript/docs/reference.rst

 The ``@pyscript_executor`` decorator does the same thing as ``@pyscript_compile`` and additionally wraps the compiled function with a call to ``task.executor``.
 The resulting function is now a pyscript (async) function that can be called like any other pyscript function.
-This provides the cleanest way of defining a native python function that is executed in a new thread each time it is called, which is required for functions that do I/O or otherwise might block.
+This provides the cleanest way of defining a native Python function that is executed in a new thread each time it is called, which is required for functions that do I/O or otherwise might block.